 A preeminent author recalls his experience as one of America's first combat historians, among a handful of men who accompanied soldiers into the bloodiest battles to write history as it was being made

-Editor’s note: Fresh from Williams College’s history program, the author entered World War II as a 24-year-old combat historian, earning four combat medals and a Bronze Star.
+Fresh from Williams College’s history program, the author entered World War II as a 24-year-old combat historian, earning four combat medals and a Bronze Star.
 He would go on to become a leading presidential historian, writing a two-volume biography of FDR, the second book of which won both the Pulitzer Prize and National Book Award.
 He has also written notable books on John F. Kennedy and the subject of leadership.
+American Heritage's Editor, Edwin S. Grosvenor, interviewed Prof. Burns and assisted him in writing this essay'

 Early in July 1944, I joined American forces on the tiny island of Saipan in their latest onslaught, an operation resembling so many others as we cleared one Pacific island after another, each grim step moving us closer to Japan and final victory.
 The Allies would land fast and hard against desperate opposition, then often spending weeks rooting out an enemy who would not surrender.